arda-guler/orbitSim3D/docs/tutorial.md

 - If you are feeling particularly adventurous, program an autopilot to rendezvous Yin with Yang in orbit!

-## Cool, what next?

-Well, I don't know.
-It's up to you.

-Check out the .osf files in the scenarios folder with your favorite text editor - load in the ones you like and try your skills with the challenge scenarios, or sit back and watch some demo space missions!
+Check out the [Example Scenarios](https://github.com/arda-guler/orbitSim3D/blob/master/docs/MANUAL_SCENARIOS.md#example-scenarios) with your favorite text editor - load in the ones you like and try your skills with the challenge scenarios, or sit back and watch some demo space missions!

 Try to discover efficient transfer routes for robotic spacecraft, or fast ways to get people to other planets in the Solar System.
 Create your own planetary systems and curse imaginary civilizations to three-body problems.
 Write your own calculators to extend OS3D, and even open a few Pull Requests while you are at it :)